Helias knocks off No. 1 Boonville in district championship, 58-49

 Nonetheless, the Lady Pirates couldn’t have asked for a better start to the game while jumping out to a 12-4 lead with 4:14 left.

-With everything clicking on both ends of the floor and Helias struggling against Boonville’s pressure, it seemed almost like a sure things for the Lady Pirates.
+With everything clicking on both ends of the floor and Helias struggling against Boonville’s pressure, it seemed almost like a sure thing for the Lady Pirates.

 However over the final three minutes and 25 seconds in the first period, Helias outscored Boonville 9-2 to cut the lead to one at 14-13.